Hatton Locks: History

 After 1838, competition from the railways resulted in income dropping dramatically, and no dividends were paid after 1853.
 The canal and the Hatton flight might have been demolished in 1845, for the London & Birmingham Extension & Northampton, Daventry, Leamington & Warwick Railway attempted to buy the canal to convert it into a railway.
 The action fell through, although the canal company got to keep a generous deposit paid by the railway company.
 Financially, the canal was struggling, and a receiver was appointed.
 The company was reconstructed, and the payment of small dividends was resumed in 1859.
 In 1895, the two Warwick Canals agreed to amalgamate with the Grand Junction Canal, but the bill to authorise the action was withdrawn.
 From 1917, the Warwick Canals were managed by a joint committee, until they became part of the newly-formed Grand Union Canal in 1929.

 The Regents Canal and the Grand Junction Canal had started negotiating in 1925, with the intention of creating a canal company that was big enough to compete with other forms of transport.
 The details were worked out in 1928, and the Regent's Canal and Dock Company (Grand Junction Canal Purchase) Act 1928 (18 & 19 Geo.
-5. c. xcvii) authorised the amlagamation of the Regents Canal and the Grand Junction.
+5. c. xcvii) authorised the amalgamation of the Regents Canal and the Grand Junction.
 A separate act, the Regent's Canal and Dock Company (Warwick Canals Purchase) Act 1928 (18 & 19 Geo.
 5. c. xcviii) authorised the acquisition of the Warwick Canals, and the new company began operating from 1 January 1929.
 Straight away, they issued a development plan, which would see the Warwick Canals, including the Hatton Locks, widened.
 They obtained a loan on favourable terms from the government, and work began to make the canal wider and deeper.

 The locks at Hatton, together with another 31 north of Calcutt, were converted into weirs and new locks were built alongside them.
 The locks were 15 ft wide by 83.5 ft long, enabling them to be used by two narrowboats side by side, or by wide beam barges in the future, although the regular use of wide barges never occurred.
 Work on the Hatton Locks started in 1932, and was completed in two years, using a workforce of over 1,000 men.
 The locks and bridges were constructed of concrete, which was a departure from normal practice.
 They were officially opened by Prince George, Duke of Kent on 30 October 1934, with a ceremony taking place at the top lock of the flight.
 The Duke was then transported part-way down the flight to the bridge in a boat named Progress, a prototype 12.5 ft wide timber barge.
 From the bridge he went to Warwick for a formal lunch.